-Listed below are items that are prohibited from both bedrooms and shared facilities (kitchens, bathrooms, and common rooms).
+Certain items are prohibited from College accommodation (bedrooms and shared facilities - kitchens, bathrooms, and common rooms) when they are deemed to pose an unacceptable health & safety risk, or potentially damage the building fabric, fittings and furniture or are judged inappropriate for shared living.
 Please see the Electrical Appliances Policy for more details on specific electrical items and note in particular that appliances not intended for use within the United Kingdom are not permitted.